tarantuli/enchanters-manual/mechanics.md

 ### The Overlord and crystals

 1. If this is not a co-op game, skip this section.
-1. If the active player gives crystals to the Overlord, store them on his card.
+1. If the active player gives crystals to the Overlord, store them on their card.
 1. Whenever there are more than five crystals on the Overlord, discard 5 and add a reinforcement token, random side face up.
 1. If a player must take crystals from the Overlord, take as many from its card as you can, then take the rest from the